Monsterverse: Skull Island (2023)

 In January 2021, Legendary Television and Netflix announced plans for animated series titled Skull Island.
 The project is developed and written by Brian Duffield, who also serves as co-executive producer with Jacob Robinson.
 Produced by Powerhouse Animation, JP and Legendary Television, the series was released worldwide on Netflix on June 22, 2023.
 The series introduces Annie's Dog and the Kraken to the Monsterverse, as well as other unnamed monsters.

 In October 2023, Duffield stated that the script for the second season had been completed; while creatives were waiting for an official season two renewal green-lighting from Netflix.

 Monarch: Legacy of Monsters (2023–present)

-In January 2022, Legendary announced that Apple TV+ had ordered a live-action series featuring Godzilla and other Titans, with Chris Black serving as showrunner; Black and Matt Fraction serve as co-creators and executive producers.
-Produced by Safehouse Pictures, Toho Co., Ltd., Mikfred Criminal Masterminds, Chris Black Broadcasting System and Legendary Television, the series premiered on November 17, 2023, on Apple TV+ and consists of 10 episodes.
-The series introduces the Ion Dragon and Frost Vark to the Monsterverse.
+In January 2022, Legendary announced that Apple TV (at that time Apple TV+) had ordered a live-action series featuring Godzilla and other Titans, with Chris Black serving as showrunner; Black and Matt Fraction serve as co-creators and executive producers.
+Produced by Safehouse Pictures, Toho Co., Ltd., Mikfred Criminal Masterminds, Chris Black Broadcasting System and Legendary Television, the series premiered on November 17, 2023, on Apple TV and consists of 10 episodes.

 In April 2024, the series was renewed for a second season.
 Photos on social media verified that principal photography on the second season began in July 2024.
 In November 2025, Legendary and Apple TV made several announcements, including that Kurt Russell would return for season two, and a teaser trailer revealing Kong's involvement, and the series' February 2026 airdate.

+The series debuts new monsters to the franchise: the first season introduces the Ion Dragon and Frost Vark, while the second season introduces Titan X.